fieldtrip/website/tutorial/natmeg/dipolefitting.md

     axis tight
     axis off

-{:.alert-info}
+{% include markup/info %}
 How does this fit compare to the previous?
 Can you explain the difference?
+{% include markup/end %}

 ##  Summary and conclusion

 We demonstrated how to use dipole fitting to estimate the location and timecourse of the auditory evoked fields and the mismatch negativity.
 We computed the optimal dipole fits using different constraints (i.e. assumptions) on the dipole models.
 The fitted dipole position of the AEF in the “deviant” condition differs from the position in the “standard” condition, which can be explained by an additional set of sources in the deviant condition at a slightly deeper location.

 This tutorial demonstrates how you can use different assumptions to get stable and meaningful dipole fit locations.
-However, it also demonstrates that in the dipole fitting procedure there are many choices than can be made, and that it is not easy to get all parameters right for a meaningfull dipole fit solution.
+However, it also demonstrates that in the dipole fitting procedure there are many choices than can be made, and that it is not easy to get all parameters right for a meaningful dipole fit solution.
 This explains why commercial software packages such as [BESA](http://www.besa.de) have elaborate graphical user interfaces in which you can more easily explore the effect of the constraints on the dipoles, and why  sequential dipole fitting strategies are required to construct dipole models for more complicated source configurations.

 More details on constructing volume conduction models of the head can be found [here for MEG](/tutorial/headmodel_meg) and [here for EEG](/tutorial/headmodel_meg).
 Other tutorials are available that demonstrate the [MNE](/tutorial/minimumnormestimate) and [Beamformer](/tutorial/beamformer) methods.
 An alternative method for computing the activity timeseries at regions of interest using beamformers is described [here](/tutorial/shared/virtual_sensors).